Onset of flow in a confined colloidal glass under an imposed shear stress

-In conclusion, using numerical simulations, we have demonstrated that during the onset of Couette flow in glassy systems, creep (characterized by a power-law dependence of strain on time) is associated with strong spatial heterogeneities in the dynamics which take the form of long-lived shearbands.
-Moreover, for the confined system, the local response also depends on the initial structure, showing up as fluctuations within an ensemble.
-Thus, even for a simple planar Couette flow geometry, one observes a rich spatio-temporal response of the soft glass as it yields.
+Thus, even for a simple planar Couette flow geometry, a complex response is observed during the yielding of glasses.
 Further studies are necessary to clarify how this transient behaviour connects to creep observed in uniaxial tensile studies of metallic \cite{samwer} and polymeric \cite{ediger,depablo,rottler} glasses.
-For soft amorphous materials, while more local measurements are necessary from experiments, simulations can also further explore yielding in different complex geometries.
+For soft amorphous materials, while more local measurements are necessary from experiments, simulations can also explore the yielding response for inhomogeneous stress fields \cite{pois}.